iAbhishek91/learn-groovy/README.md

 # Groovy

+- open sourced.
 - optionally typed, dynamic language.
 - inspired Python, Small talk.
 - aligned to java(java-like-syntax).
 - very very popular, and most downloaded in 2018.

+- learn more from tests mention in the github.

 ## Documentation